Jimmy2027/ghchain/README.md

 ```

 > [!NOTE]
-> The `with-tests` flag can also be passed to `ghchain`.
+> The `with-tests` flag can also be passed to `ghchain process-commits`.
 If it is passed all workflows defined in the `.ghchain.toml` file will be run for each commit.

 The pull requests then look like the following (see [my test repo](https://github.com/HendrikKlug-synthara/mytest/pulls) for reference):
 ![](static/prs_view.png)